cokelaer/sphinx_tutorial/source/rest_syntax.rst

         chapter1.rst
         chapter2.rst

-Extension are optional.
+It includes 3 RST files and shows a TOC that includes the title found in the RST documents.

 Here are a few notes about the different options

 * **maxdepth** is used to indicates the depth of the tree.
-* **numbered** add relevant section numbers.
+* **numbered** adds relevant section numbers.
-* **titlesonly** add only the main title of each document
+* **titlesonly** adds only the main title of each document
-* **glob** can be used to glob specific patterns
+* **glob** can be used to indicate that * and ? characters are used to indicate patterns.
 * **hidden** hides the toctree.
-Could be useful to indicate the hierarchy to sphinx without including the links.
+It can be used to include files that do not need to be shown (e.g. a bibliography).

 The glob option works as follows: